saikit/async-cook/recipes/roasted-tomato-and-garlic-pasta.md

-# Roasted Tomato and Garlic Pasta
+# Roasted Tomato & Garlic Pasta

 My spin on a recipe inspired by Kenji Lopez-Alt's quick fresh tomato pasta.
 Roasting the tomatoes in the over adds additional with less mess. <https://www.seriouseats.com/fast-easy-pasta-blistered-cherry-tomato-sauce-recipe>